 It is advisable, at this time, for fellows to keep track of the grant-related activities they are engaging in as well as their time invested.
 Consider preparing a guide for fellows or other stipend recipients with the intended learning opportunities and other grant-related experiences.
 If these procedures have been modified in light of COVID-19, include a listing of these modifications.
 Schedule regular meetings using remote technology (e.g., Zoom) to provide input and monitor progress.
 Please note that if training or fellowship plans are changing, this should be reported to the sponsor.
 Please contact email@example.com for assistance in communicating this change in planned program.

 Current project purchasing should only be done to support project activities, including personal protective equipment necessary to safely perform project activities.
 If your sponsored project work has been disrupted by the reduction in research operations, you need to work with Post-Award to alert your sponsor of the need for a carryforward or a no-cost extension (NCE) to complete the work and expend the funds.
 Please note that an NCE is not an appropriate request if you do not have work left to complete.
 Many sponsors are allowing flexibilities for NCE, carryforward and closeout procedures.
-See agency guidance and contact email@example.com for assistance in communicating with your sponsor.
+Contact firstname.lastname@example.org for assistance in communicating with your sponsor.

 Please refer to the following guidance for current information regarding COVID-19, including sponsor guidance.
 Some sponsors have not yet posted guidance.
 This page will continue to be updated, but please also check your sponsors’ websites for new information.

 - Department of Defense (DOD)

 - Federal Emergency Management Agency